joeaoregan/LIT-Yr4-NetworkGames/README.md

 ##### 9-Asynchronous-Client-UDP

-The Modified UDP Client that can handle input asynchronously from socket and file descriptors using `select()`
+A Modified UDP Client that can handle input asynchronously from socket and file descriptors using `select()`

 ##### 10-Fork-Server-UDP (Unfinished)